OVERVIEW

 Visualization Audit: We explored complex visualizations like Marimekko charts but found they added cognitive load.
 We pivoted to standard bar and donut charts for instant readability.

-Sprint Explorations
+Sprint explorations

 The iterations weren't linear.
 We cycled through quantifying risk data, auditing how engineers read visualizations, and stress-testing every assumption across three rounds before the design earned its place.
+Each sprint cleared a specific category of friction, and each release stood on its own if priorities shifted.

 Sprint 1